NACoDigTeam/naco-tables/naco-playbook.md

 **Website:** [Visit Page](www.naco.org/program/county-juvenile-justice-innovation-network)

 **Description:**
 The County Juvenile Justice Innovation Network supports counties in developing and implementing innovative and data-informed juvenile justice reforms.
-This program focuses on diverting youth from detention, advancing equitable practices, and improving outcomes for young people in the justice system.
+This program focuses on diverting youth from detention, advancing equitable practices and improving outcomes for young people in the justice system.

 ---